Prasadp95/-AtliQ-Hardwares-Consumer-Goods-Data-Analytics-SQL-Project/README.md

 - **Sales Improvement:** March and April sales improved significantly in 2021 compared to 2020.
 - **Key Sales Channel:** The "Retailer" channel contributed 73.22% of gross sales.

-## Repository Contents
-- SQL queries for answering ten business questions
-- Analysis of sales, inventory, and product performance
-- Insights and summaries derived from the dataset